Awards & Prizes

 Nominations for the 2023 JJ Greenberg Memorial Award and the Ilia Salita Excellence in Applied Research Award (ERA) are due Wednesday, November 9 at 5 p.m.
 ET.
 Learn more here.

 The JJ Greenberg Memorial Award was established in 2002 to honor foundation professionals age 40 and under who have demonstrated extraordinary leadership in the field of Jewish philanthropy.
 The award is presented annually to an individual who, like its namesake, has exemplified through both words and deeds the highest of Jewish values and the relentless pursuit of excellence in all aspects of life.

 The Sidney Shapiro Prize for Excellence in Philanthropic Collaboration recognizes alliances of forward-thinking Jewish funders who collaborate to achieve collective impact in their chosen fields of interest.
 It honors JFN members who are engaged in the kind of grantmaking exemplified by Sidney Shapiro, a founding JFN board member, which was characterized as being responsive to real and pressing societal needs.
 The award was revamped in 2013 and was formerly called the Sidney Shapiro Tzedakah Award.

-The Ilia Salita Award for Excellence in Applied Research was established in 2021.
+The Ilia Salita Excellence in Applied Research Award (ERA) was established in 2021.
 The award, funded by the Genesis Philanthropy Group, celebrates the life and legacy of Ilia Salita z”l, GPG’s former president and CEO, who was a deeply respected and beloved figure in the Jewish philanthropic world.
 The award focuses on recognizing and highlighting research projects that have the potential to impact Jewish communal life in a direct and positive way.